 Diatomaceous Earth For Fungus Gnats

-Controlling fungus gnat infestations is important as fungus gnats not only feed on the plant but also feed on the roots and root hairs in the soil.
-Although, they are weak fliers, in numbers they can do lots of damage to even house plants in a short period of time.
-Fungus gnats are commonly found in greenhouse operations, potted plants indoors, and outdoor gardens where its moist and humid.
+Controlling fungus gnat problem is important as fungus gnats not only feed on the plant but also feed on the roots and root hairs in the soil.
+Although, they are weak fliers, in numbers they can do lots of damage to even indoor plants in a short period of time.
+Fungus gnats are commonly found in greenhouse operations, potted house plants, varieties of potted plants, and outdoor gardens where its moist and humid from watering plants.
 Luckily, we give some great tips on fungus gnat pest control.
 Lets find out about diatomaceous earth for fungus gnats.

 How to Identify a Fungus Gnat